What is the purpose of having a centralized repository?

 Under what conditions are specimens distributed?

-Requests for renewable and non-renewable specimens are distributed under a number of conditions.
+Requests for renewable and non-renewable specimens are distributed under several conditions.
 Non-renewable specimen requests with moderate to high impact thresholds (≥ 10%) require a peer review process.
 Applicants may submit an X01 grant application which provides access to non-renewable specimens, but no funds.
 It is possible to gain access by submitting to some other grant mechanism that will provide independent scientific review to assess the merit of the proposed research.
 NIDDK and other NIH Institutes often have NOFOs specifically aimed at encouraging use of reposited specimens.

 Non-renewable specimen requests with modest impact to the collection (< 10%) and renewable specimen requests (mainly, DNA from cell lines and whole genome amplified DNA) are reviewed through an internal administrative review process by NIDDK staff.